 Criteria for Tree and Vegetation Work: Specific criteria will be established and applied to the removal and/or pruning of trees, shrubs and/or vegetation located in or on UA property.
 The criteria will be used to evaluate the overall public benefit of the proposed work.
 In all cases, safety concerns will receive the highest priority.
 Priority will be given to limiting removal, increasing forest canopy, and preserving appropriate vegetation on university property.
-Misuse of any and all trees is prohibited (climbing, use of ropes, wire, hammocks, slack-lining, etc.).
-In order for a tree to be removed, it must meet the following criteria:
+Misuse of all trees is prohibited (climbing, use of ropes, wire, hammocks, slacklining, etc.).
+For a tree to be removed, it must meet the following criteria:

 - 1. Dead or have reached or exceeded their useful lifespan and may present danger to life and property. - 2.
 Safety Hazard - 3.
 Hazard to utility lines - 4.
 Interferes with construction of facilities - 5.
-Trees growing in inappropriate places such as too close to structures, sidewalks, or parking lots. - 6.
+Growing in an inappropriate place such as too close to structures, sidewalks, or parking lots. - 6.
 Damaged trees from natural causes - 7.
 Trees not consistent with the master plan - 8.
-Approval by Landscape and Grounds Advisory Board/Board President; Associate Vice President for Facilities and Grounds
+Approval by Landscape and Grounds Advisory Board

-Hazardous Tree Management: Public health, safety and general welfare will be maintained through the use of generally accepted professional practices of evaluation and treatment to reduce risks to people and property from hazardous trees.
+Hazardous Tree Management: Public health, safety and general welfare will be upheld by Tree Risk Assessment Qualification (T.R.A.Q.) and the Tree Risk Assessment Forms (T.R.A.F.) created by the International Society of Arboriculture.
 Attention to proper selection, planting and maintenance of new trees will also be pursued to achieve long-term risk reduction.